A mobile health referrals system in Busia County, Kenya

 Ipas’s mobile referrals project was carried out at five public health-care facilities in Busia County, Kenya.
 CHVs and health-care providers used the new mobile referrals system to initiate and track referrals, contact clients about follow-up care, and get feedback on the quality of services that clients had received.
 Clients could receive information about their appointments and services via phone calls or texts, and were able to directly contact CHVs for additional support.

 Throughout the six months of the project, a total of 4,457 mobile referrals were provided to clients at the five facilities.
-Seventy-five percent were for reproductive health services, including abortion and contraceptive care.
+Seventy-five percent were for reproductive health services.
 Clients participating in the pilot referrals system were given the option of mobile, paper or verbal referrals; 98 percent chose mobile referrals.

 Prudence Yawetsi, a nurse at Kunyanghu Sub-County Hospital, says the project helped providers reach more clients.
 Normally, she says, “the nursing department gets kind of confined within a hospital setup.
 We rely on the CHVs to be able to talk to clients and bring them to us.”
 With the help of the mobile referrals system, she says, “We’ve been able to make SMS (i.e.,text messages) and calls directly to the CHVs and to our clients.
 It has improved the relationship between health-care providers and clients.”